jensengbg-michele-carmagnani/volvo-test/README.md

 - If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
 - If you add a filter bar on the top to filter cars by `bodyType`

+# Conclusion

+The app is entirely made with Nextjs 13 with experimental app, so there is a substantial shift mind set in how I used to be in React.
+The style is supported by Tailwind with no extra plugin.

 ## Code conventions

 Please try to use Typescript and follow all the code isolated to that component inside the folder structure.
 If any code is to be used in several components, move it outside to the root.